 - Switch File Explorer to Details view.

-- Make sure the Size column is enabled to help you identify the correct images.
+- Ensure the Size column is enabled to help you identify the correct images.

 Copy and Paste the Images You Want

-Now, we just need to make sense out of this mess of data that you just found.
+Now, we need to make sense of this mess of data you just found.
 The files are JPEG images with unique names.
 Here’s how to obtain the photos.

 - Select one or two of the files with the larger file sizes (typically higher than 400KB.)